Baharat: Comparisons to Other Spice Blends

 pictured: advieh spice blend

-Advieh is a Persian blend that simply translates to 'spices,' and it is used predominantly in Iranian cuisine.
-Common ingredients include turmeric, cinnamon, cardamom, cloves, rose petals or rose buds, cumin, and ginger.
+Advieh is a Persian blend that simply translates to 'spices.'
+It is used predominantly used in Iranian cuisine.
+Common ingredients in this blend include turmeric, cinnamon, cardamom, cloves, rose petals or rose buds, cumin, and ginger.
 This mix imbues a floral and fruity fragrance to recipes like lamb meatballs and Persian rice.